 The Record Label

-There's been no word on a record label change for Lambert, so expect her new album to be her fourth release issued by Sony Music Entertainment's RCA Nashville.
+Lambert's new album will be her fourth release issued by Sony Music Entertainment's RCA Nashville.
 She's got her own imprint with the label, Vanner Records, which she launched prior to the release of The Weight of These Wings.

 Lambert has been with the Sony family for her entire professional career.
 Epic Nashville released her first record, 2005's Kerosene, while her next two albums came via Columbia Nashville.

 One major career change confirmed by Lambert is her switch from longtime producer Frank Liddell to Jay Joyce, the go-to collaborator for fellow rockers-at-heart Eric Church and Ashley McBryde, among others.
 Lambert and Joyce recorded the project at his Neon Cross studio in East Nashville.

 "It was a change, but I wanted to go in a different direction for this one than I have in the past because I feel like I was in a new place," Lambert tells Rolling Stone Country.
 "Jay and I had some new chemistry.
 Sometimes you have to change it up."

 Lambert dropped her new album's first single, "It All Comes Out in the Wash," on July 18.
 She said previously that she was ready for it to happen ASAP.